 In the first part of the blog series, we discussed how correlation analysis can be leveraged to reduce time to detection (TTD) and time to remediation (TTR) by guiding mitigation efforts early.
 Further, correlation analysis helps to reduce alert fatigue by filtering out irrelevant anomalies and grouping multiple anomalies stemming from a single incident into one alert.

-In this part, we throw light on the applicability of correlation analysis in the realm of eCommerce, specifically, promotions.
+In this edition, we throw light on the applicability of correlation analysis in the realm of eCommerce, specifically, promotions.

 As we head into the holiday season, it’s a tough time for retailers, especially given the revenue hit incurred by the pandemic earlier in the year.
 For many, Q4 accounts for more than 50 percent of their annual sales.
 With the pandemic accelerating digitalization, businesses will face a heightened competitive landscape.
 One of the highlights of the holiday season, be it Black Friday, Cyber Monday or Christmas, are the online promotions.
 The figure below illustrates the longitudinal variation in sales with and without an advertisement, and the number of weeks that ad was in circulation.